 Over the course of the 20th century, electric bikes continued to evolve.
 During the 1920s, electric bikes became more popular because of improvements in battery technology.
 By the 1930s, electric bicycles were being used for military purposes and mail delivery.
 In the 1960s, the moped craze led to the development of electric mopeds, which were lightweight and easy to maneuver.
 Today, electric bicycles are widely used for commuting, leisure, and exercise.
 They have become a more accessible and affordable option for transportation, and technology improvements have made them more efficient and reliable.

-Read Also: How to Easily Remove the Battery from Your Electric Bike: A Step-by-Step Guide
+Read Also: How to Efficiently Shift Gears on an Electric Bike: A Comprehensive Guide

 Design Innovations and Advancements in Battery Technology